 If your firm is thinking about AI-driven services, ask yourself: could your team describe one new offering specifically enough that a client could say yes to it tomorrow?

 Not "we're exploring AI-augmented advisory."
 Not "we plan to offer data-driven services."
-A specific offering, with a specific price, for a specific client, with a clear delivery model and a reason to buy it from you.
+A specific offering, with a specific price, for a specific client.

-If the answer is yes, you are ahead of most firms.
-If the answer is not yet — that is the gap between adoption and commercialization.
-And it is the gap that determines whether AI compresses your margins or creates new revenue.
+If the answer is yes, you're ahead of most firms.
+If the answer is not yet, that's the gap between adoption and commercialization.
+And it's the gap that determines whether AI compresses your margins or creates new revenue.